Kim Kraft

 • Maintained partnerships with internship providers, service-learning organizations, local businesses, and interested community members

-Swedish Language Instructor (Graduate Student Employee)
+Swedish Language Instructor (Academic Student Employee)

 University of Washington, Department of Scandinavian Studies, Seattle WA